 The price of a drug in effect contains a “contribution” to new therapy development.
 So while eliminating the most notorious price increases is a worthy goal, making sure that there is enough revenue to keep creating great new treatments is important too.

-About the Author: Bruce Carlson is the Publisher of Kalorama Information, a leading provider of healthcare market research and a division of MarketResearch.com.
+About the Author: Bruce Carlson is the Publisher of Kalorama Information, a leading provider of healthcare market research.
 Before joining Kalorama, Carlson worked for WebMD and Scientific American MEDICINE.